About Us

 James P. Cummings, a Social Studies teacher, served as a WorldTeach volunteer teacher at Ebusiloli Secondary School in Kenya in 1987-88, and has taught at The Prairie School, in Racine, WI, The Benjamin School in North Palm Beach, FL., and Seminole Ridge H.S. in Loxahatchee, Fl.
 He holds a BA in History and International Studies from Macalester College, in St. Paul, MN, and an MA in African History from the University of Wisconsin-Madison.

 James Cummings was listed three times in Who’s Who Among American Teachers as a Distinguished Educator in the early 2000s.
-He received a Distinguished Service Award from his high school, St. Mary Central H.S., in Menasha, WI (2013) and will be honored at the Education 2.0 Conference in March 2022 for “Educational Leadership.”
+He received a Distinguished Service Award from his high school, St. Mary Central H.S., in Neenah, WI (2013) and was honored at the Education 2.0 Conferences in 2022 (Dubai and Las Vegas) for “Educational Leadership.”
+He served as a keynote speaker at the Dubai Conference (Dec 2022).
+In the spring of 2022, he was awarded the Charles J. Turck Global Citizen Alumni Award from Macalester College.
+He will be recognized in the upcoming edition of Who’s Who in America.

 Bruce Huber, an accomplished musician, artist and marine life enthusiast, has taught at the Oakwood School in Poughkeepsie, NY, The Good Hope School, on St. Croix, in the US Virgin Islands, and at The Benjamin School.
 He holds a BA and MFA from Bard College.